EmirAlpKocak/ApplicationBlocker/README.md

 Setup File: 1.0 to 1.4: InstallSimple and Windows Built-in IExpress - *.exe file format | 1.5.0 and later: Microsoft Visual Studio Installer Extension (VSIX) - *.msi file format

 If you decided to uninstall Application Blocker, please unblock every application from the list.
 If you don't do that, programs will stay blocked.

-Known Issues:

-The tool crashes or fails if you try to block a program that creates multiple instances (for example: Google Chrome) using password lock.
-Until this issue is fixed, please use standard block for applications like that.